GitHub Actions as CI/CD

 quarto publish gh-pages

 The lab for this section will accomplish the same thing, but does so using a GitHub Action workflow file.
-However, if you run the commands above – as I did – the workflow files don’t exist because the site isn’t published via GitHub Actions.
-Instead, this repo uses local publishing.
+However, if you run the commands above (like I did) the workflow files won’t be generated because the site isn’t published via GitHub Actions.
+Instead, running quarto publish gh-pages creates a local setup.
+This means Quarto renders the files locally, then pushes the rendered HTML directly to the gh-pages branch.
+The commit log for this branch confirms it:

 git log gh-pages --oneline -5